sandoche2k/ripe-iot/document.md

 ```sh
 3.1.3.1.6.2.3.3.9.3.4.0.3.gs1. (supposing that there is a TLD called 'gs1')
 ```
-Provisioning both identifiers (discussed as use-cases above) the barcode and the UDID could be included into the Internet via the DNS namespace as follows:
+Provisioning both identifiers (discussed as use-cases above); the barcode and the UDID could be included into the Internet via the DNS namespace as follows:

 ```sh